- 1 What is business debt?

 Can business debt affect personal credit?

-When it comes to business debt, the things to look out for and the potential solutions that are available really do depend on a business’ individual circumstances.
+When it comes to business debt, the things to look out for and the potential solutions that are available really do depend on the company’s individual circumstances.
 By comparison to personal debt, there is arguably a much broader range of tools, solutions and financial products available to reflect the many kinds of businesses that operate in the UK.
-With so many choices, it’s understandable the business owners struggle to fully comprehend the options that are available to them and seeking qualified financial advice can be helpful at any stage, regardless of the debt situation you find yourself facing.
+With so many choices, it’s understandable the business owners struggle to fully comprehend the options that are available to them and seeking qualified financial advisor can be helpful at any stage, regardless of the debt situation you find yourself facing.